NEW: My new book Pro SwiftUI is out now – level up your SwiftUI skills today! >>

 Now for the interesting part: when we say selectedTab = "Two" how does SwiftUI know which tab that represents?
 You might think that the tabs could be treated as an array, in which case the second tab would be at index 1, but that causes all sorts of problems: what if we move that tab to a different position in the tab view?

-At a deeper level, it also breaks apart one of the core SwiftUI concepts: that we should be able to compose views freely.
-If tab 1 was the second item in the array, then:
+At a deeper level, it also breaks one of the core SwiftUI concepts: that we should be able to compose views freely.
+If our button was able to say "go to the second tab in the array", it means it has intimate knowledge of how its parent, the TabView, is configured – it has to know the exact tab structure of its parent.

 This is A Very Bad Idea, and so SwiftUI offers a better solution: we can attach a unique identifier to each view, and use that for the selected tab.
 These identifiers are called tags, and are attached using the tag() modifier like this: